Des Moines Valley Health and Human Services

 County programs that can help cover the cost of health care include:

-* Refugee Medical Assistance (RMA) - A Minnesota Health Care Program (MHCP) that provides up to eight months of health care insurance coverage to refugees with low income
+* Refugee Medical Assistance (RMA): A Minnesota Health Care Program (MHCP) that provides health care insurance coverage to refugees with low income

 - Children and/or youth with disabilities